hongshuochen/2021Fall-EE538-HW3/README.md

 # HW3 EE538 - Computing Principles for Electrical Engineers

-- Please clone the repository, edit [README.md](README.md) to answer the questions, and fill up functions to finish the hw.
+- Please clone the repository, edit [README.md](README.md) to answer questions, and fill up functions to finish the hw.
 - For non-coding questions, you will find **Answer** below each question.
 Please write your answer there.
 - For coding questions, please make sure that your code can run ```bazel run/test```.
-In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and test in [tests](tests).
+In this homework, you will need to fill up [cpplib.cc](src/lib/cpplib.cc) and tests in [tests](tests).
 - For submission, please push your answers to Github before the deadline.
 - Deadline: Tuesday, October 5th, at 11:59 PM (PDT)
 - Total: 120 points.
 100 points is considered full credit.